Barmakids: Origins

 The family is traceable back to the hereditary Buddhist administrators of the Buddhist monastery of Nava Vihāra (Nawbahar) west of Balkh (Northern Afghanistan).
+William Dalrymple described them as the "hereditary rulers of the Balkh oasis".
+They also intermarried with other ruling families of the upper Amu Darya.
 Historians of Islam have sometimes considered the Barmakids to have been Zoroastrian priests before converting to Islam, an erroneous view based on the fact that Balkh was known as an important centre of Zoroastrianism, or from a simple failure of early Islamic sources to distinguish Zoroastrians from Buddhists.
 In fact, the Barmakids descended from the chiefs, or administrators of the Buddhist monastery called Navavihāra (Skt. नवविहार) or "New Monastery", that was described by the Chinese Buddhist diarist Xuanzang in the seventh century which may have led to the Persian and Arabic error of thinking that the term "Nowbahār" was the name of a Zoroastrian fire temple headed by the Barmakids as reported in Islamic sources.
 The Pramukhas converted during the Arab invasion of the Sasanian Empire.
 Harold Bailey proposed that the name of the Barmakids may derive from the Sanskrit word प्रमुख Pramukha, meaning “leader,” although the theory is subject of debate.
+One source speculates that the Barmakids may have had Kashmiri ancestry.

 The Barmakids were highly educated, respected and influential throughout Arabia, Persia, Central Asia and the Levant.
 In Baghdad, the Barmakid court became a centre of patronage for the Ulema, poets, scholars alike.